varunreddyGOPU/api_client_fun/README.md

 You are tasked with creating a method that takes a user's name and returns their profile.

-The api has two endpoints ,responds with JSON, and is unauthenticated.
+The api has two endpoints, responds with JSON, and is unauthenticated.

 1) https://blooming-savannah-20593.herokuapp.com/api/users